Characterizing the existence of a Borel complete expansion: Introduction

-If a strongly definable $X$ is defined by a formula $\phi(x)$ that is absolute between any forcing extensions, then using the fact that every set $A\in\V$ is in $HC^{\V[G]}$ for some forcing extension $\V[G]\supseteq\V$, $X_\ptl$ is all sets $A\in\V$ such that $\phi(A)$ holds, i.e., $A\in X^{\V[G]}$ for some forcing extension $\V[G]\supseteq\V$.
+If a strongly definable $X$ is defined by a formula $\phi(x)$ that is absolute between any forcing extensions, then, using the fact that every set $A\in\V$ is in $HC^{\V[G]}$ for some forcing extension $\V[G]\supseteq\V$, $X_\ptl$ is all sets $A\in\V$ such that $\phi(A)$ holds, i.e., $A\in X^{\V[G]}$ for some forcing extension $\V[G]\supseteq\V$.
 We abuse notation slightly and refer to this class as $X$.

 As examples, for any countable language $L$ and any $\Phi\in L_{\omega_1,\omega}$, both $\Mod_{HC}(L)=\{M\in HC: M$ is an $L$-structure$\}$ and $\Mod_{HC}(\Phi)=\{M\in\Mod_{HC}(L):M\models\Phi\}$ are strongly definable.
-Here, as being an $L$-structure and satisfaction are absolute, we write $\Mod(L)$ and $\Mod(\Phi)$ in place of the more cumbersome $(Mod_{HC}(L))_\ptl$ or $(Mod_{HC}(\Phi))_\ptl$.
+Here, as being an $L$-structure and satisfaction are absolute, we write $\Mod(L)$ and $\Mod(\Phi)$ in place of the more cumbersome $(\Mod_{HC}(L))_\ptl$ or $(\Mod_{HC}(\Phi))_\ptl$.

-Working with strongly definable sets, we say a notion holds {\em persistently} if the relation holds in every forcing extension $\V[G]\supseteq\V$.
+Working with strongly definable sets, we say a notion holds {\em persistently} if it holds in every forcing extension $\V[G]\supseteq\V$.
 As examples, we say $f:X\rightarrow Y$ persistently if, for every $\V[G]\supseteq\V$, $f^{\V[G]}$ is a function with domain $X^{\V[G]}$, taking elements in $Y^{\V[G]}$. {\em Persistently injective} and {\em persistently bijective} functions are defined similarly.
-We record the following facts, which appear as Lemmas 2.5 and 2.14 of \cite{URL}.
+We record the following fact, which appears as Lemma~2.14 of \cite{URL}.

-\begin{Lemma} Suppose $f,A,B$ are strongly definable with $A,B\subseteq HC$ and $f:A\rightarrow B$ is persistently a function.
+\begin{lemma} Suppose $f,A,B$ are strongly definable with $A,B\subseteq HC$ and $f:A\rightarrow B$ is persistently a function.
 Then $f_{\ptl}$ is a class functional from $A_{\ptl}$ to $B_{\ptl}$.

-If, in addition, $f:A\rightarrow B$ is persistently injective (resp.\ bijective) then $f_\ptl$ is injective (resp.\ bijective). \end{Lemma}
+If, in addition, $f:A\rightarrow B$ is persistently injective (resp.\ bijective) then $f_\ptl$ is injective (resp.\ bijective). \end{lemma}

 We also include one new notion that was not discussed in \cite{URL}.
 For a persistent function $f:A\rightarrow B$ as in Lemma~\ref{ptl}, we say {\em $f$ has a persistent cross section} if there is a strongly definable $g:B\rightarrow A$ such that, persistently, $(\forall b\in B) f\circ g(b)=b$.